Western whip snake

-Above all else they are a powerful snake, though normally discreet they can be obstinate and quite aggressive, thrashing the ground with their tails and hissing when angered, sometimes tilting their head back and then striking and "biting" with force, it is this force which gives them the ability to easily overcome quite large prey but they are of no serious concern to humans.
+Above all else they are a powerful snake, though normally discreet they can be obstinate and quite aggressive, thrashing the ground with their tails and hissing when angered, sometimes tilting their head back and then striking and "biting" with force, it is this force which gives them the ability to easily overcome quite large prey but they are of no serious concern to humans and given the chance will flee rapidly.
 They are also agile climbers weaving their way rapidly through bushes and hedgerows.
 Frequently they or their shed skins are found in peoples attics or roof spaces where they can enjoy safety and heat.

 Hibernation generally takes place from October until April and uses underground cavities, low cavities in or under trees and stumps, beneath stone walls etc. The period of hibernation is variable and is temperature driven meaning that they can be active in late winter in some regions on warmer sunny days.

 Coupling takes place in May and can result in violent fights between males for a female, this can also occur between the sexes.
 During copulation the partners roll and twist themselves around each other, keeping their heads raised upright.
 Between 5 and 20 eggs are deposited under stones, old tree stumps or in rotting vegetation in June/July, the young hatching 6 to 8 weeks later.